-- In 2021, no vehicle accidents or injuries occurred as the result of a police pursuit involving a vehicle. - One (1) foot pursuit resulted in scrapes and lacerations to an officer.
-No suspects were injured as a result of foot pursuits. - Two (2) foot pursuits resulted in use of force due to the subject's actions upon apprehension (included in use of force review report).
+- In 2022, no vehicle accidents or injuries occurred as the result of a police pursuit involving a vehicle. - One (1) foot pursuit resulted in soreness to the officers jaw.
+No suspects were injured as a result of foot pursuits. - None of the four-foot pursuits resulted in use of force due to the subject's actions upon apprehension.